ggstone0523/sicp/Chapter1/Chapter1-2/question1-26.md

 # Answer

 ### 1.
-    Louis's method compared to the existing method has changed the linear proportion algorithm from log proportion to linear proportion by changing the linear recursive procedure to the tree recursive procedure when even, which means that means the whole algorithm has also changed from log proportion to linear proportion.
+    Louis's method, compared to the existing method, is to change a linear recursive procedure to a tree recursive procedure when it is even.
+    In conclusion, the linear proportional algorithm was transformed into an exponential proportional algorithm when even, which means that the overall algorithm was also changed from log proportional to linear proportional.